 What is Sober Curious?

-While the term may be novel and “sober curious”t is now the new trendy phrase, the sober curious movement likely grew out of people’s desire to make improvements in their overall health.
+While the term “sober curious” may be novel, it is now a new trend.
+The sober curious movement likely grew out of people’s desire to make improvements in their overall health.
 Americans are increasingly aware of the dangers of alcohol consumption.
 These warnings have been highly publicized, backed by scientific research on the negative side effects of alcohol as well as how drinking affects sleep, leads to dehydration, and other problems.

-There’s ample evidence from the Centers for Disease Control and Prevention (CDC), for example, that shows drinking increases the risk of a number of cancers, including cancers of the colon, esophagus, larynx, liver, mouth and throat, and rectum.
+There’s ample evidence from the Centers for Disease Control and Prevention (CDC), for example, that shows when you drink alcohol, it increases the risk of a number of cancers, including cancers of the colon, esophagus, larynx, liver, mouth and throat, and rectum.
 That’s mainly due to the DNA damage that occurs as a result of the body breaking alcohol down into the chemical acetaldehyde.

 Still, what is the sober curious movement?
 How widespread is it?
 What’s involved if someone wants to take part?
 In other words, what is sober curious, what does it mean, and what are some of the benefits?